willdurand-edu/security-slides/src/01_securing_the_web.md

 ### TLS Handshake Protocol

-Allow the server and the client to speak the same language, with a determined encrpytion algorithm and determined encryption keys.
+Allow the server and the client to speak the same language, with a determined encryption algorithm and determined encryption keys.

 Use the same handshake protocol procedure as SSL.